joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/usage.rst

 .. note::

     mode = 'quiet' or 'console'
-        - 'quiet' is complete non-verbose (success, failure messages are NOT printed on console)
+        - 'quiet' is non-verbose (success, failure messages are NOT printed on console)
         - 'console' is verbose
     By default, mode is 'console'.